krahets/hello-algo/en/docs/chapter_data_structure/classification_of_data_structure.md

 As shown in the figure below, logical structures can be divided into two major categories: "linear" and "non-linear".
 Linear structures are more intuitive, indicating data is arranged linearly in logical relationships; non-linear structures, conversely, are arranged non-linearly.

-- **Linear data structures**: Arrays, Linked Lists, Stacks, Queues, Hash Tables.
+- **Linear data structures**: Arrays, Linked Lists, Stacks, Queues, Hash Tables, where elements have a one-to-one sequential relationship.
 - **Non-linear data structures**: Trees, Heaps, Graphs, Hash Tables.

 Non-linear data structures can be further divided into tree structures and network structures.